calculix/cae/README.md

 GUI/pre-processor for [CalculiX CrunchiX](http://dhondt.de/).
 Very simple, free and open source.
 Program is based on CalculiX keywords hierarchy.
 Written in Python3 and utilizes PyQt5.

 It is implied that you have already created geometry and generated mesh in some other software like [FreeCAD](https://www.freecadweb.org/) or [Salome-platform](https://www.salome-platform.org/).
-CacluliX CAE is designed to guide you through the keywords creation sequence and is aimed to help you reach correct input file with no mistakes.
+CalculiX CAE is designed to guide you through the keywords creation sequence and is aimed to help you reach correct input file with no mistakes.

 <br/><br/>